 Comment from the Stata technical group

-The collection includes 16 articles and 15 new Stata commands for meta-analysis.
+The new edition adds 11 articles to the original collection of 16 articles.
 The articles cover topics ranging from standard and cumulative meta-analysis and forest plots to contour-enhanced funnel plots and nonparametric analysis of publication bias.
 In their articles, the authors present conceptual overviews of the techniques, thorough explanations, and detailed descriptions and syntax of new commands.
 They also provide examples using real-world data.
 In short, this collection is a complete introduction and reference for performing meta-analyses in Stata.

 Table of contents